 Let's start by looking at the Stem Transition Editor.

-Open the Studio View of your mix project.
+Open the Studio View of a DJ mix project.

 You will now see 4 colored sub-lanes on each track, in the transition window.
-There are also 5 buttons on each track for toggling various layers.
+There are also buttons on each track to mute the various stems.

 Drums - Contains the drums and percussion.
 (Green)